PW Covington's writing is raw, powerful, and carries the voice of his hard-lived curriculum vitae. His poetry and prose

-The writer currently resides in rural South Texas where he remains involved in a variety of progressive and social causes, including homelessness outreach and prevention and
+The writer currently resides in a small South Texas city, where he remains involved in a variety of progressive and social causes, including homelessness outreach and prevention and

 Veteran's advocacy.
 He has worked with disaster relief teams in major disaster zones across the continent.
 He traveled to Standing Rock as a Water Protector and remains an ally of native and indigenous

 Covington frequently donates his time and talents to benefits and other activities organized to support immigrants, human rights and social justice causes along the US/Mexico border.